KyteProject/omux.dev/src/content/projects/ukemi/ukemi.md

 ## Clients & Collaborators

-We are proud to have worked with a large number of community leaders and prestigous clients, such as:
+We are proud to have worked with a large number of community leaders and prestigious clients, such as:

 AIM Sports Academy, Access Parkour, Art of Retreat, Brewman Parkour, Free Your Instinct, Jaggy, Leap Sports, Lyra Theatre, Parkour Earth, Parkour Generations, Parkour Outreach, Parkour Scotland, Parkour Syllabus, Parkour UK, Parkour Visions, Scottish Canals, Sport Inspired, The Helix (The Kelpies).